 - Take a small breath in through your nose, and a small breath out.

 - Pinch your nose with your fingers and hold your breath.
 Keep your mouth closed.

 - Gently nod your head or sway your body until you feel that you cannot hold your breath any longer.
 (Hold your nose until you feel a strong desire to breathe.)

 - When you need to breathe in, let go of your nose, and breathe gently through it, in and out, with your mouth closed.

 - Calm your breathing as soon as possible.

-I strongly recommend integrating it into your lifestyle, and into your exercise.
+I recommend integrating this into your lifestyle, and into your exercise.
 To learn more, check out,

-The Oxygen Advantage, is a powerful tool that can help improve your health, longevity, quality of life, and athletic performance.
+Oxygen Advantage is a powerful tool that can help improve your health, longevity, quality of life, and athletic performance.